Livestock Risk Protection - Lamb

 Q: What is Livestock Risk Protection-Lamb (LRP-Lamb)?

-A: The LRP-Lamb Insurance Policy provides protection against unexpected lamb
+A: The LRP-Lamb Insurance Policy provides protection against unexpected declines in the

-price declines.
+national average price of slaughter lambs.
 An economic model is used to predict the expected

-price of lambs each week.
-An indemnity is paid if the actual national weekly average lamb price - using
+price of slaughter lambs each week.
+An indemnity is paid if the weekly settlement value is less

-Note: The "Calculated Formula Live Price" is: formula prices established for previously
+Note: The weekly "Calculated Formula Live Price" is formula prices established for previously

-slaughtered lambs (carcass basis) multiplied by the weighted average
+slaughtered lambs (carcass basis) multiplied by the weighted average dressing percent.
+The

 Q: Who is eligible to purchase LRP-Lamb?

-Colorado, Iowa, Idaho, Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri,
+Iowa, Idaho, Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, Montana, Nebraska, New

-Wisconsin and Wyoming, is eligible for LRP-Lamb coverage.
+Utah, Virginia, Washington, West Virginia, Wisconsin and Wyoming, is eligible for LRP-Lamb

 Q: What are some of the key features of the LRP-Lamb Insurance Policy?

-insure the lambs they own against an unexpected decline in price.
-The LRP-Lamb
+they own against an unexpected decline in price.
+The LRP-Lamb Coverage Price is calculated

-LRP-Lamb will be offered for sale each week from Monday morning through
+LRP-Lamb will be offered for sale each week following the posting of rates Monday morning

-insurance coverage prices and rate estimates may be available for review on
+insurance coverage prices and rate estimates may be available for review beginning on the

 Q: Where can LRP-Lamb insurance be purchased?